joekarasek/mazes/readme.md

 _This application is not fully designed and may have unknown bugs._

+_The current gulpfile.js does not handle creation of a production version of the build (with minified js).
+Front-end dependencies will still be minified._

 ## To Do (coming in future versions)

 1. [ ] No crash at errors during watch.
 Will log errors but not attempt a rebuild.